marconimarques/marconimarques/README.md

 - **My Learnings**:  All my experiments, structures I've exhaustively tested, and what has worked for me when combining LLMs and solvers.

 ### Note
-My most recent prototype is "ftl-planning-langgraph-langchain", in which I combine previous learning with analysis of the LangGraph framework.
+My most recent prototype is [ftl-planning-langgraph-langchain](https://github.com/marconimarques/ftl-planning-langgraph-langchain), in which I combine previous learning with analysis of the LangGraph framework.

 **[LinkedIn](https://www.linkedin.com/in/marconimarques/)**